brikteknologier/controller/README.md

 # controller
-a small structural aid for creating express routes.
+a structural aid for creating express routes.

 ## example